-Lucknow, is the capital and large city in Uttar Pradesh state of Northern India.
+Lucknow is the capital and large city in Uttar Pradesh state of Northern India.
 The city is famous for its beautiful history and architecture.
 Historically, Lucknow was the capital of the Awadh region.
 It was initially controlled by the Delhi Sultanate and then later by the Mughal Empire.
 The city is adorably known as the City of Nawabs and the City of Kebabs.

 How to get there?

-As I said, the city is famous for its architecture.
-The main reason why I wanted to visit Lucknow as the Rumi Darwaaza.
+As I mentioned earlier, the city is famous for its architecture.
+The main reason why I wanted to visit was Rumi Darwaaza.
 It is believed that the Rumi Darwazaa (gate) is named after the 13th century Muslim Sufi mystic, Jalal ad-Din Muhammad Rumi.
 And the Darwazaa/gate was built in 1784 and is about 60 feet (18 metres) high.

 A definitely must visit place in Lucknow is Bara Imambara.
-The complex has a mosque, Bowli (well) and Bul Bulaiya.
+The complex is massive and hosts a mosque, Bowli (well), and Bul Bulaiya (maze).
 The entrance fee for Indians is INR 50 per person and the guide fee is INR 100 per person.
 One needs around 1.5 to 2 hours to completely view this complex.

 P.S.
 Do not forget to take the Buggi Ride.

 Lucknow is famous for its biryani and kebabs.
 And as everyone says, visiting Lucknow is incomplete without trying the delicious kebabs.
-Unfortunately, I did not try the kebabs but I definitely had the Chicken biryani and it was absolutely delicious.
+Unfortunately, I did not try the kebabs but I definitely had the Chicken biryani and it was absolutely delicious and tasty.